History of fire safety legislation in the United Kingdom: Fire and Rescue Services Act 2004

-The Fire and Rescue Services Act 2004 (England and Wales - see below) laid out in Section 6 what the fire service must do in relation to fire safety.
+The Fire and Rescue Services Act 2004 (c.
+21) applies only in England and Wales.
+Section 6 lays out what a fire service must do in relation to fire safety.
 It states that a fire and rescue authority must make provision for the purpose of promoting fire safety in its area not only by the enforcement of specific fire safety legislation but also by a proactive strategy targeted at all sections of the community by: